 It appears that in pregnancy, HCV is passed on to the fetus less than 5% of the time.
 It may depend on how high the mother’s blood virus level is during pregnancy.
 Therefore, hepatitis C infected women should always consult with their physicians before becoming pregnant.

-There is no vaccine currently available to protect against hepatitis C, as there is with hepatitis A and hepatitis B. People can prevent getting hepatitis C by not sharing anything that is likely to hold and transmit blood — razors, manicure tools, toothbrushes, and especially IV drug needles.
-Practices such as ear piercing and tattooing should be avoided in places where sterile conditions are questionable.
+There is no vaccine currently available to protect against hepatitis C, as there is with hepatitis A and hepatitis B. People can prevent getting hepatitis C by not sharing anything that is likely to hold and transmit blood (Ex. razors, manicure tools, toothbrushes, and especially IV drug needles, or equipment used to prepare and inject drugs).
+Practices such as ear piercing, and tattooing should be avoided in places where sterile conditions are questionable.
 Until all circumstances under which HCV can be transmitted have been thoroughly identified, it should be assumed that every person with hepatitis C can pass the virus on to others.
-Therefore everyone, especially health care workers, should avoid coming in contact with blood and body fluids from infected individuals.
+Therefore everyone, especially health care workers, should avoid encountering blood and bodily fluids from infected individuals.

 Liver transplantation is a successful form of therapy for people with a badly damaged liver.
 Liver transplants have become more common for people with chronic hepatitis C who develop life-threatening liver damage.
 However, since these patients continue to carry the virus, they will almost always re-infect their new livers.
 The newer treatments for HCV, however, have proven very effective at eradicating the virus.
 These patients often have good recovery and prognosis after transplantation.

-Hepatitis C is a serious disease that often results in long-term complications.
+Hepatitis C is a serious viral illness that if left untreated can result in long-term complications due to severe liver disease and cirrhosis.
 Many patients infected with HCV develop chronic hepatitis C. Some people become carriers of HCV without knowing it.
-For this reason it is important to prevent spread of the disease by lifestyle practices that avoid contact with infected blood and body fluids.
-Researchers are continually learning more about hepatitis C, and research into new treatments is ongoing.
-Chronic hepatitis C patients who are monitored frequently and follow the advice of their physicians have every reason to be hopeful about the future.
+For this reason, it is important to prevent spread of the disease by lifestyle practices that avoid contact with infected blood.
+Chronic hepatitis C patients now have effective treatment options available to attain a cure which will hopefully prevent further progression to cirrhosis of the liver with its potential complications of liver failure and liver cancer.
+By undergoing testing and treatment and practicing healthy lifestyle, patients have every reason to be hopeful about the future.